Delightful Adventures

 (Note: I’ve outlined the step-by-step here, but find the full recipe, ingredients, and directions for my vegan strawberry muffins at the end of this post.)

 I always say how easy my recipes are and this one is no exception!
-It starts off like all of my other muffin recipes, by mixing the wet ingredients in one bowl and the dry ingredients in another bowl.
+It starts like all of my other muffin recipes, by mixing the wet ingredients in one bowl and the dry ingredients in another bowl.

 Combine the two and then gently fold in the chopped strawberries you prepared earlier.